mikedeskevich/oskb/README.md

 I don't have a ton of free time, so I'll start filling this out slowly.
 I welcome comments on the programs!
 Try them out, give me feed back.
 Branch and make changes and modifications!
 I hope turn this into a great repository of strength training knowledge.

+## Attribution

+You're free to use these.
+I ask two things: 1) properly attribute this if you publish any of it, and 2) reply to me with results or modifications you made - I want the entire community to learn.

+## Contributing

+If you have any contributions, please submit pull requests (or email me).
+I welcome everything!
+Please send me markdown files, that makes my life the easiest.